oroinc/documentation/frontend/storefront/theming.rst

 Files that the theme consists of are :ref:`layout updates <dev-doc-frontend-layouts-layout-updates>`, **styles**, **scripts**, and anything else related to the look and feel of the page.

-Out-of-the-box, OroCommerce comes with :ref:`two themes: default, custom <dev-doc-frontend-layouts-theming>`.
+Out-of-the-box, OroCommerce comes with :ref:`one(default) theme: default <dev-doc-frontend-layouts-theming>`.

 We recommend creating your own theme if you want to customize an out-of-the-box OroCommerce storefront.
-To create your own theme, you have to choose one of the three base themes as the parent for your own.
+To create your own theme, you have to choose the default theme as the parent for your own.

-You can customize the core themes, but creating your own theme will enable you to switch to the core themes with a few clicks conveniently.
+You can customize the core theme, but creating your own theme will enable you to switch to the core theme with a few clicks conveniently.

 .. _dev-doc-frontend-layouts-theming-definition: